-- No person, commercial vendor or company shall dispense or sell material, goods, or items on the area, except by permit.
+- No person, commercial vendor or company shall dispense or sell material, goods, or items on the area.

 Directions: Elkhorn Wildlife Area and Anthony Creek Viewing site are located about nine miles west of I-84 on North Powder River Lane.
 From I-84 take the North Powder Exit (Exit 285).